 Whilst I was up at Midsomer Quilting this past weekend teaching the second part of the Starry Night workshop I spoke to De, Chris, Birgitta and a few of the customers to see what they thought.
 The upshot is - it is on!

-Starting in January 2019 the pattern, fabrics and full instructions for one 12 inch quilt block will be sent to all participants.
-27 days later the next you will receive the next instalment, so by the end of November 2019 you should have a completed wall-hanging / quilt/ set of 12 inch squares ready to decorate your home for Christmas.
+Starting in January 2019 the pattern, fabrics, embroidery threads and full instructions for one 12 inch quilt block will be sent by post to all participants.
+27 days later you will receive the next instalment, so by the end of November 2019 you should have a completed wall-hanging / quilt/ set of 12 inch squares ready to decorate your home for Christmas.
 (There is no need to visit the shop to be part of the Block of the Month, making it great for those, like me, who live far away!)

-The nice thing about the designs is that the blocks can be made using a variety of different techniques (which you choose is up to you); raw edge applique, traditional needle turn applique, free motion embroidery (think Doodle Birds/ Doodle Dolls) or even hand embroidered stitcheries.
-You could even mix and match!
+The nice thing about the designs is that the blocks can be made using a variety of different techniques so is suitable for all levels - from beginner to experienced.

-To try and make things a little more interesting I think it would be nice if we could set up a closed private Facebook group for participants where we can share our progress, ask questions and generally have a natter about the project as it develops.
+To try and make things a little more interesting I have set up a closed 'secret' Facebook group for participants where we can share our progress, ask questions and generally have a natter about the project as it develops.
 Of course, if you are not a Facebook person then there is no need to worry about this - it is just an 'extra'.

 I also hope to be able to make some short videos showing some of the different techniques used - so watch this space for that (I need to learn how to do it first - but January is ages away!!)